C++20: New and changed keywords

-Eight new keywords added (plus the new "spaceship operator", operator <=>), such as concept, constinit, consteval, requires (plus changed meaning for export), and char8_t (for UTF-8 support); of the eight new these three co_await, co_return, co_yield, are only for the new coroutine support (additionally six previously existing keywords have changed or new meaning added); explicit can take an expression since C++20.
+Eight new keywords added (plus the new "spaceship operator", operator<=>), such as concept, constinit, consteval, requires (as well as reintroducing the export keyword), and char8_t (for UTF-8 support); of the eight new these three co_await, co_return, co_yield, are only for the new coroutine support (additionally six previously existing keywords have changed or new meaning added); explicit can take an expression since C++20.
 Most of the uses of the volatile keyword have been deprecated.

 In addition to keywords, there are identifiers with special meaning (effectively keywords in certain contexts), including new import and module.